-While plenty of people lose their appetite when it gets too hot, no one struggles to eat in Japan, which has a whole store of seasonal dishes which help you beat the heat and enjoy your day.
-Emphasizing light dishes, fresh produce and basically creating cold versions of other dishes, you can experience meals only available for a few months of the year.
+While plenty of people lose their appetite when it gets too hot, no one struggles to eat in Japan, which has a whole store of seasonal dishes to help you beat the heat.
+Emphasizing light dishes and fresh produce as well as basically creating cold versions of other dishes, you can experience meals available for only a few months of the year.

 1. Kakigori | かき氷